nikhil-mongo/atlas-cluster-outage-simulation/README.md

 ```

-The end script will ensure tha the outage ends on all the clusters, and will log in the same log file to ensure continuity of the log.
+The end script will ensure tha the outage ends on all the clusters, and will log the execution.

 **The disclaimer statement is auto-accepted as per the value `YES` in the yml file.
 Please read the disclaimer and use the script at your own discretion.**